Rintarooo/TSP_DRL_PtrNet/README.md

 # TSP Solver with Deep RL
-This is PyTorch implementation of NEURAL COMBINATORIAL OPTIMIZATION WITH REINFORCEMENT LEARNING by Bello et al. 2016 [https://arxiv.org/abs/1611.09940]
+This is PyTorch implementation of NEURAL COMBINATORIAL OPTIMIZATION WITH REINFORCEMENT LEARNING, Bello et al. 2016 [https://arxiv.org/abs/1611.09940]

 Pointer Networks is the model architecture proposed by Vinyals et al. 2015